phpro/grumphp/doc/tasks/codeception.md

 When this option is specified it will only run the given test.
 If left `null` Codeception will run all tests within the suite.
 This option can only be used in combination with a suite.

+**xml**

+*Default: false*

+When this option is enabled, Codeception will output an XML report for the test run.

+**html**

+*Default: false*

+When this option is enabled, Codeception will output an HTML report for the test run.